prayagprasad/CN6035-CW-Hashlips_nft_minting_dapp/README.md

 # MintPulse: Hybrid NFT Distributed System
-## Module: CN6035 2526 Mobile and Distributed Systems
+## Module: CN6035 Mobile and Distributed Systems
-**MintPulse** is an improved version of the HashLips NFT Minting DApp, transformed into a professional 3-tier Hybrid Distributed System for the CN6035 module.
+**MintPulse** is an improved version of the HashLips NFT Minting DApp, transformed into a professional 3-tier Hybrid Distributed System for this coursework

 ## 🚀 Key Improvements (The Missing Parts)
 - **Middleware API:** Built a Node.js/Express backend to handle off-chain data.